nervosnetwork/rfcs/rfcs/0000-wxorx-memory/0000-wxorx-memory.md

 One obvious disadvantage is that self-modifying code becomes harder to write in CKB VM, it also costs more to write such code since frequent switching between writable and executable memory might be needed.
 But we want to argue the benefits of introducing this feature outweighs the disadvantages since:

 1. It will already be rare to write self-modifying code in CKB VM.
-2. Comparing to a full featured MMU, the costs of switching betweeen writable and executable memory is rather low now and might actually still be feaisble.
+2. Comparing to a full featured MMU, the costs of switching between writable and executable memory is rather low now and might actually still be feasible.